ON THIS PAGE

 Romans 3:13: "their throat is an open grave, with their tongues they keep deceiving, the poison of asps is under their lips"

 The first part of the verse is taken from Psalm 5:9, while the poison of asps comes from Psalm 140:3.
-Note: Wicked people in the Bible are often compared to serpents (See Matthew 23:33; Genesis 49:17).
+Note: Evil people in the Bible are often compared to serpents (See Matthew 23:33; Genesis 49:17).

 There is nothing reliable in what they say; Their inward part is destruction itself.
 Their throat is an open grave; They flatter with their tongue.
 (Psalms 5:9 NASB)